Amr Moussa pensive (R) 311.

 Over a million protesters break curfew in Cairo

-The changes, if adopted in a national referendum, would open Egypt's presidential elections to competition and impose a two-term limit on future presidents — a dramatic shift from a system that allowed ousted President Hosni Mubarak to rule for three decades.
+If adopted in a national referendum, Egypt’s proposed constitutional changes would open its presidential elections to competition and impose a two-term limit on presidents – a dramatic shift from a system that allowed Mubarak to rule for decades.